Fastlikelava/william-carter-portfolio/index.md

 paginate: false
 entries_layout: grid

-title: "I design systems and stories that help people thrive."
+title: "I help people understand, access, and trust the services they rely on"
 header:
   overlay_color: "#0f172a"
   overlay_filter: 0.45